What is eventing?

 How is the competition scored?

 The aim when looking at eventing penalties is to finish on the lowest possible score.
-In eventing dressage scoring, the judges give each horse and rider a mark in penalties – the best eventing dressage marks at the Tokyo Olympics are likely to be around 20 and the worst around 40.
+In eventing dressage scoring, the judges give each horse and rider a mark in penalties – the best eventing dressage marks at the Paris Olympics are likely to be around 20 and the worst around 40.
 Penalties from the cross-country and showjumping phases are added to the dressage mark to give a final score.
 Riders will try to “finish on their dressage score”, meaning they do not add any jumping or time-penalties in the cross-country or showjumping.

 How are team competitions scored?